tyuish/vscode-extension-dev/ReadMe.txt

-Tnis is a Readme for this project.
+This is a Readme for this project.

 Here is a sample js code for creating a vc code extension that creates a simple helper utility